Autumn Term 2 2021

 Next in Year 3’s learning journey they worked scientifically to investigate the strength of magnets.
 The children made a prediction first before carrying out this investigation.
 They were given a range of magnets and were told they could use paper clips to investigate how many each magnet could hold.
 Year 3 absolutely loved this experiment ad record their results in a table.
 Following this they used and applied their maths skills to transfer this information on a bar chart.
 They recalled the skills they has used in key stage 1 to do this and polished them even further.

 ” I predict the strongest magnet will be the round magnet because it is chunky.”
-Alfred
+Betty

 ” I think the red and blue magnet will be the strongest because it is longer than the other magnets.”
-Martha
+Bea

 “I think the horse show magnet is the strongest because it is quite big.”
-Logan
+Seb

 Year 3 worked scientifically to investigate and compare how a toy car moves on different surfaces.
 The children predicted which surface would allow the car to travel the furthest and also discussed how they planned to keep the investigation fair.
 The children used and applied their maths skills to measure the distance the car travelled each time it travelled along a different surface.